LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Method

 where $\bm{X}^{(k)}\in\mathbb{R}^{T_k\times C}$.
 Each scale is patch-tokenized and projected into $D$ dimensions:

-where $\bm{H}^{(k)}\in\mathbb{R}^{L_k\times D}$.
+where $\bm{H}^{(k)}\in\mathbb{R}^{L_k\times D}$. $\mathcal{P}(\cdot)$ denotes the patch tokenization and projection operator that maps each downsampled sequence into token representations.
 To preserve scale-specific structural patterns within the multi-scale encoder, we use a scale independent attention mask $\bm{M}_{\mathrm{blk}}\in\mathbb{R}^{L\times L}$ that is block-diagonal over scales and shared across layers.
 This prevents mixing across scales inside $\phi^{\mathrm{ms}}$.
 Cross-view and cross-resolution exchange is handled later by the tri-view interaction module: